Dhruv Kamath

 Greene Middle School, 2023 to present

-Because of that, I helped create a mentor playbook for new tutors.
+I have been tutoring middle school students at Greene Middle School since 2023.
+Over time, I realized that having good mentors is not enough if there is no structure behind them.
+So I was happy to help Dr. Jing Ge-Stadnyk to create a mentor playbook for new tutors.
 It is a practical guide that covers how to run sessions, how to keep students engaged, and how to build real relationships.

 Business Competition Club, Founder and President